San Francisco District Attorney's Office

-The San Francisco District Attorney's Office is the legal agency charged with prosecuting crimes in the City and County of San Francisco, California, under California state law.
+The San Francisco District Attorney's Office is the government agency responsible for prosecuting crimes in San Francisco, California, United States, under California state law.

 The current district attorney is Brooke Jenkins.
-Occupants of this office have gone on to higher elected offices, including: governor of California, United States senator, and vice president of the United States.
+Occupants of this office have gone on to higher elected offices, including governor of California, United States senator, and vice president of the United States.

 History

-After the Consolidation Act of 1856 consolidated San Francisco as a city and a county, Henry H. Byrne was elected as the first District Attorney.
-Twenty-seven people have held the title since Byrne, including Boudin.
+After the state Consolidation Act of 1856 consolidated San Francisco as a city and county, Henry H. Byrne was elected as the first district attorney.
+Twenty-seven people have held the title since Byrne.

 Kamala D. Harris (2004–2011)

-On January 8, 2004, Kamala Harris was sworn in as the first female, first Jamaican American, and first Indian American district attorney of San Francisco after having defeated Terence Hallinan.
-She would serve as the first Indian American district attorney in U.S. history, and the first Jamaican American district attorney in California.
-Harris was re-elected in 2007 running unopposed, and was sworn in for her second term by U.S. Senator Dianne Feinstein.
+On January 8, 2004, Kamala Harris became the first female, first Jamaican American, and first Indian American district attorney of San Francisco after having defeated Terence Hallinan.
+She was the first Indian American district attorney in the United States, and the first Jamaican American district attorney in California.
+Harris was re-elected in 2007 running unopposed.
 Subsequently, Harris became Attorney General of California in 2011, U.S. Senator in 2017, Vice President of the United States in 2021, and lost the 2024 United States presidential election to Donald Trump.

 George Gascón (2011–2019)

-On January 9, 2011, Mayor Gavin Newsom appointed SFPD Chief George Gascón as district attorney to succeed Kamala Harris, who had been elected California attorney general in November 2010.
-Gascón was subsequently elected in his own right in November 2011.
+On January 9, 2011, Gavin Newsom appointed SFPD Chief George Gascón as district attorney to succeed Kamala Harris, who had been elected California attorney general in the November 2010 election.
+Gascón was subsequently elected in his own right in in November 2011.
 On October 2, 2018, Gascón announced that he would not seek re-election, citing his mother's health.
 On October 3, 2019, Gascón announced that he would resign as district attorney on October 18 in order to explore a run for Los Angeles district attorney.